mageplaza/magento-2-reports/README.md

 * Config of the extension in each store will be applied in the store itself.
 * Config in this store doesn't affect the config in the other store.

-## 3. How to install Reports extension
+## 3. How to install Magento 2 Advanced Reports extension

 ### ✓ Install via composer (recommend)
 Run the following command in Magento 2 root folder: